utkarshbhatt12/remaining_weeks/README.md

 30. **High Contrast Mode** - Add a high contrast visual option
 31. **Keyboard Navigation** - Improve keyboard-only navigation throughout the extension
 32. **Font Size Controls** - Allow users to adjust text size independently of browser settings

-Would you like me to elaborate on any of these suggestions or discuss which ones might be most valuable to implement first?